 Lord God, as I’ve just read from Matthew 23 and Galatians 3, I realize more than ever how blessed I am.
 Please help me to never take Your blessings for granted, presuming on Your grace by doing those things which I know have resulted from the “curse.”
 You forgive my sins and You also give me the grace to stop sinning.
 Thank You, Jesus!
 Amen!

 100 PERSONAL WORDS:

-An old friend and mentor, the late Rev. J. H. Blair, walked the final steps with the last man hanged for murder in the Barton Street jail in Hamilton.
-In 1953, Harry lee was hanged for the crime of first-degree murder.
-Brother Blair told me that this man repented before God for all his sins, while maintaining that he was innocent of murder right to the end.
+An old friend and mentor, the late Rev. J. H. Blair, walked the final steps with the last man hanged for murder in the Barton Street Jail in Hamilton, Ontario.
+In 1953, Harry Lee was hanged for the crime of first-degree murder.
+Brother Blair told me that this man repented before God for all of his sins while maintaining that he was innocent of murder right to the end.
 This is one of the reasons capital punishment was ended.
 I believe I will see Harry Lee in Heaven.
 The Scripture says that “Whosoever shall call on the Name of the Lord shall be saved.”
 The same motivation to get right with God, execution, has not been there over the last 60 years.
 I am on a one-way street to eternity.
 There are no U-turns.
-About 1000 people call the Crossroads/100 Street prayer lines every day.
+About 1,000 people call the Crossroads/100 Huntley Street prayer lines every day.
 Many calls are about getting right with God.
 Kind, loving, non-judgmental people are waiting for those calls.
 The number is 1-866-273-4444.

 Yours for knowing the salvation for which Jesus hung on a tree,